 Storm Information Tips

 - Report your outage.
-Call 1-800-554-6773 (OPPD), your local OPPD office, or use your smartphone to report online at oppd.com.
-If an outage is widespread, thousands of customers may be calling to report outages and you may get a busy signal.
+Call 1-800-554-6773 (OPPD), report using OPPDconnect app available through the App Store or Google Play, or report online at oppd.com.
+If an outage is widespread, thousands of customers may try to report outages.
 Please be patient.
 Once you've reported your outage, please avoid repeat calls that may tie up phone lines and prevent other new reports from getting through.
 OPPD crews will work to restore your service as quickly and safely as possible.

 - Turn off most lights and unplug appliances and electronic equipment.
 This will reduce electrical load when power is restored and help minimize the possibility of damage to electrical devices.

 - Treat every line you see as though it is a LIVE WIRE.

 - Don't go near downed lines, and please report the problem to OPPD as quickly as possible.
 Until repair crews arrive, please watch the line at a safe distance and alert others who may come by.

 If clean-up work is necessary following a storm or other event, please make sure you watch out for any power lines on the ground or overhead.
 Make sure there aren't any downed lines tangled in fallen tree limbs or debris that you're about to clear.
 If you're working above the ground – for example, removing damaged branches from a tree or checking for roof damage – make sure there aren't any overhead power lines near your work area.

 - Use extreme caution with power tools during clean-up activities.
 If you have electricity and will be using power tools in your clean-up, make sure all cords are in good condition and that tools are plugged into outlets protected by ground fault circuit interrupters.